Corporate Portraits Photography

 So we did that photo with champagne inviting for a celebration of the new year and a whole series of photos for the same engagement.
 However, I still asked him to do a couple of shots with a darker background.
-It was my little curious instinct, because, from my experience, the most beautiful songs, the best ideas, the most emotional lyrics are created in loneliness and a kind of darkness.
+It was my little curious instinct, because, from my experience, the most beautiful songs, the best ideas, and the most emotional lyrics are created in loneliness and a kind of darkness.
 I really think that an artist is created in solitude when he is isolated.
 The applause and everything that follows is just the end.
 So I wanted to transfer his “subtle” artistic soul to the photograph while he was performing the song.
-Bane is an exceptional person, witty, smiling, eloquent, but I looked for a more intimate shot while singing in a darker atmosphere.
+Bane is an exceptional person, witty, smiling, and eloquent, but I looked for a more intimate shot while singing in a darker atmosphere.
 I think I was on the right track

 Striking a pose while being photographed

 I often suggest to clients how to pose, but I talk less about “mere geometry” and more about the attitude they need to take.
 When you tell someone to “stand up straight,” they stiffen, tighten, and strain, so they don’t look natural.
 Instead of “straighten your spine, tuck your stomach in, pull out your chest, put behind your shoulders”, I usually say “take a deep breath” because then the body bends naturally and straightens, and the model feels better.
 This also depends from person to person, but there are many ways to communicate about this issue.